B-UMMI/Schema_Refinery/README.md

 ## Description

-The `SchemaRefinery` is a comprehensive toolkit designed for refining and managing MLST schemas.
+Schema Refinery is a comprehensive toolkit designed for refining and managing MLST schemas.
 It provides a suite of modules for various tasks such as identifying paralogous and spurious loci, downloading genomic assemblies, annotating schemas and adapting loci into standardized schemas.

 ## News